-Explore the neighborhood that shaped Mister Rogers on this walking tour of Rollins College, and find out how we’re keeping his legacy alive on America’s most beautiful campus.
+Explore the neighborhood that shaped Mister Rogers on this self-guided walking tour of Rollins College, and find out how we’re keeping his legacy alive on America’s most beautiful campus.
 Along the way, you’ll experience exclusive Mister Rogers memorabilia and artwork and get a feel for how we’re educating the next generation of global citizens and responsible leaders.
 In honor of Fred's birthday, the tour will be offered from February 21-March 20, Monday-Friday 10 a.m. – 4 p.m.
 Pick up a map at Olin Library (Stop 1) or print the downloadable map below.
 Contact External Relations at 407-646-1520 or email@example.com for details.

 1. Olin Library

-A rare collection of books, handwritten letters, photographs, a sweater knitted by Fred Rogers’ mother and worn on his show, and a pair of his famous sneakers are on display in the lobby of Olin Library or by appointment in the archives - firstname.lastname@example.org or 407-646-2421.
+A rare collection of books, handwritten letters, photographs, a sweater knitted by Fred Rogers’ mother and worn on his show, and a pair of his famous sneakers can be viewed February 21 - March 20 in the lobby of Olin Library or by appointment in the archives - firstname.lastname@example.org or 407-646-2421.